RickAQ-Dev/yii1_ent_system/README.md

 # Yii Ent System
 This project is a workspace tool build in yii1 framework.
-This project aims to provide the features and capabilities of yii framework with different kind of project.
+This aims to feature the capabilities of yii framework with different kind of projects.

 # Features
 * Yii authentication process